mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

    - In case of an exception, set the `error` property;
 4. Set the `isLoading` flag to `false`.

-Let's convert this list into code!
+Now it's time to convert this list into code!

-## Implementing handler
+## Implement the event handler

-Firstly, we set that the data is loading at the beginning of operation:
+To begin with, set that the data is loading at the beginning of the operation.
+Use the previously implemented `copyWith()` method that takes the current state, copies it and only replaces the `isLoading` property:

 ```
 Future<void> _onShapeLoadStarted(